hack4impact-upenn/project-descriptions/README.md

 - `pm`: The first and last name of the project's PM.
 - `tl` *(optional)*: The first and last name of the project's TL, if applicable
 - `developers`: A list of the project's developers during this semester.
-Names should be written `FirstName LastName` and ordered alphabetically by last name.
+Names should be written `FirstName LastName` and ordered *alphabetically by last name*.

 If this project has been worked on for multiple semesters, teams should be ordered from *most recent* to *least recent*.